AnitBr17/React-Portfolio/README.md

 # 🌐 Personal Portfolio

 This is my **personal portfolio website** built using **React.js** and **Tailwind CSS**.
-It showcases my skills, projects, achievements, and provides an easy way to connect with me.
+It showcases my skills, projects, achievements and provides an easy way to connect with me.

 ---